mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Test suites**: Shows the available Test Suites and allows navigation into suite details.
 The Test Suites are collectors of tests, to facilitate the test grouping and their execution.
 - **Executions**: Lists all test executions with access to execution details and reports.
 The executions can refer to a single or multiple tests, achieved by the execution of Test Suites.

-The tests originate from the integrated ALM, where they can be created, updated, and deleted.
-The table dynamically reflects any changes made inside the ALM.
+The nominal definition of tests originates from the integrated ALM, where you can create new ones, update the information, and delete them.
+The P4SaMD table dynamically reflects any changes made inside the ALM.
 Users are assisted in evaluating the quality and compliance of the tests thanks to AI-powered evaluation features.

 ## All tests